Zhi-Feng-Zhang/DALCC/README.md

 # DALCC
-Official codes for 'Domain Adversarial Learning for Color Constancy'
+Official codes for 'Domain Adversarial Learning for Color Constancy'.

+Code will be  available after the IJCAI-2022 meeting.